-Bicycle Assembly and Tuning consists of 7 class days of five and a half hours each, an introductory day of bicycle history, that is, the development of all the necessary technologies which led to the development of the modern geared bicycle, and a day of testing.
+Bicycle Assembly and Tuning consists of 7 class days of six hours each, an introductory day of bicycle history, that is, the development of all the necessary technologies which led to the development of the modern geared bicycle, and a day of testing.

 Each morning begins with a review of the question sheets pertaining to the day’s practical lessons.
 For each part of the bicycle or each component group or category a question sheet has been developed to help students remember the salient points of the chapter they have studied.
 When everyone has had questions answered satisfactorily we move on to the practical work for the day.
 This usually involves a short demonstration after which everyone works on mastering technique.
 Most days, 80% of the time is spent in the bicycle shop.
 Some videos are reviewed to teach how critical components are manufactured.

-A Certificate of Completion for New Bicycle Assembly and Tuning can be available but most students move on to parts 2 and 3 of the course for the final full mechanic’s certification and full wheel truing certification.
+A Certificate of Completion for Bicycle Assembly and Tuning can be available but most students move on to parts 2 and 3 of the course for the final full mechanic’s certification and full wheel truing certification.
 You will learn:

 - Crankarm removal and installation